The Bankrate promise

 What does life insurance not cover?

-- Fraud: Life insurance policies come with a contestability period, which is usually a two-year period following the date from which your policy goes into effect.
-If you pass away during this time and your insurer discovers that you misrepresented something on your application, your beneficiaries may be denied their payout claim.
-Most of the time, contestability periods only come into effect if the policy holder has died under suspicious circumstances; however, any misrepresentation can cause a claim denial, so it’s important to ensure all information entered in your application is accurate.
+- Fraud: Life insurance policies come with a contestability period.
+This is usually a two-year period following the date your policy starts.
+If you pass away during this time and your insurer discovers that you intentionally misrepresented something on your application, your beneficiaries may be denied the payout.

-- Exclusions: While rare, some insurance carriers provide exclusions that identify specific circumstances in which a policy holder’s beneficiary may not be eligible to receive a payout if the policy holder dies as a result of a hazardous activity.
-Exclusions most commonly apply to deaths caused due to piloting an aircraft; however, there may be other exclusions stipulated in your policy depending on where you live in the United States.
-Be sure to carefully review your policy to understand if you may be considered an at-risk policy holder.
+- Exclusions: While rare, some insurance carriers include exclusions that identify specific circumstances in which your beneficiary may not be eligible to receive a payout, such as if the policyholder dies as a result of a hazardous activity.
+Exclusions most commonly apply to deaths caused by risky professions or hobbies; however, there may be other exclusions stipulated in your policy.
+Be sure to review your policy to understand your specific coverage.

 Frequently asked questions